sJalui/Face-Mask-Detector/README.md

 python app.py
 ```
 ### 2️⃣ Open in Your Browser
-Once the server is running, which is usually:
+Once the server is running, which is usually :

 📎 **[http://127.0.0.1:5000](http://127.0.0.1:5000)**